 When you realise you or a close family member is suffering from a drug or alcohol addiction, this situation is surely frightening.
 This is because you are probably unsure where to turn to ensure the situation improves for the better.

 Addiction is unpleasant to the person who has it, but also for close family members, friends and even colleagues of the person suffering from substance use disorder.
 Fortunately, if you seek these services in Banbury, Rehab 4 Addiction is here to help.

 Addiction is not something that develops overnight for an individual.
 Generally, there exists a series of steps that individuals go through from experimentation and occasional use through to the actual loss control of substance use.
 This is when drug and alcohol use becomes compulsive and people become preoccupied with it.
 Addiction is generally defined as ‘wanting the wrong thing, and wanting it very, very badly.’

 Essentially, drug and alcohol addiction is a disease of the brain that translates into abnormal behaviour.
 When a person who has this disease is exposed to cues and stimuli that remind him or her of the use of drug or alcohol use, there is an uncontrollable reflex that occurs very quickly in the brain.

 This reflex is even viewable in a brain imaging scan.
-This urge to use drugs or alcohol brought on by cues and stimuli is often experienced at a subconscious level, meaning the addict is unable to control his or her addiction.
+This urge to use drugs or alcohol brought on by cues and stimuli is often experienced at a subconscious level, meaning the person experiencing substance use disorder is unable to control his or her addiction.